renovatebot/renovate/docs/usage/configuration-options.md

 ### customChangelogUrl

 Use this field to set the source URL for a package, including overriding an existing one.
-Source URLs are necessary in order to look up release notes.
+Source URLs are necessary in order to look up changelogs.

-Using this field we can specify the exact URL to fetch release notes from.
+Using this field we can specify the exact URL to fetch changelogs from.

 ```json title="Setting the source URL for the dummy package"
 {